Meet the Team

 An alumna of CSU, Ontiveros has been an employee of CSU since 1974, working in leadership positions in Admissions, as a faculty affiliate, and special assistant to the president of CSU-Pueblo.
 She has served on numerous CSU committees, councils, and task forces, and is a member of several professional organizations.

-Diana Prieto serves as the Associate Vice President for Human Capital.
-Under her leadership are the Office of Equal Opportunity, Human Resources, Training Development and Ombuds.
-Her goals are to create efficiencies and gain effectiveness in the operations of systems that impact employees and to assist CSU in attracting and retaining talented faculty and staff.
-Ms. Prieto’s career in higher education began in equity offices, serving since July 2010 as the Director of the Office of Equal Opportunity at Colorado State University and before that as the Director of the Office of Institutional Equity at Purdue University.
-Ms. Prieto obtained her law degree from the Tulane University School of Law and her undergraduate degree from Smith College.
-Her passion, reflected in her career choice, is equity and fairness.
+Diana Prieto serves as the Vice President for Equity, Equal Opportunity, and Title IX.
+Under her leadership are the Offices of Equal Opportunity, Title IX Programs and Ombuds.
+Her focus is to bring equity to the functions of the University impacting faculty, staff and students.
+Prieto’s career in higher education began in equity offices, serving since July 2010 as the Director of the Office of Equal Opportunity at Colorado State University and before that as the Director of the Office of Institutional Equity at Purdue University.
+She obtained her law degree from the Tulane University School of Law and her undergraduate degree from Smith College.
+Prieto’s passion is equity and fairness.

 Jessica joined for the Office of General Counsel in April 2019 as an Associate Legal Counsel.
 Immediately prior to joining the OGC, Jessica served as First Assistant Attorney General leading the Higher Education Unit at the Colorado Attorney General’s Office.
 Additionally, she served as an Assistant Attorney General in the Education Unit and Research Counsel for the University of Colorado Boulder.
 Jessica earned her B.S. in Psychology from Colorado State University, her M.S. in Student Affairs in Higher Education from Colorado State University, and her J.D. from the University of Colorado School of Law.